datocms/astro-datocms/src/StructuredText/README.md

 # Structured text

-`StructuredText />` is a Svelte component that you can use to render the value contained inside a DatoCMS [Structured Text field type](https://www.datocms.com/docs/structured-text/dast).
+`<StructuredText />` is an Astro component that you can use to render the value contained inside a DatoCMS [Structured Text field type](https://www.datocms.com/docs/structured-text/dast).

 ### Table of contents